ika-rwth-aachen/carlos/README.md

 <img src="utils/images/logo.png" height=180 align="right">

 This repository accompanies our paper on an open, modular and scalable simulation architecture in the context of automated vehicles.
 It provides a containerized and modular simulation framework based on the open-source simulator CARLA and utilizes a simple integration of ROS applications.
-Following our paper, it provides useful examples for the three use cases:
+Following our paper, we provide useful examples for the three use cases:
   - [Software Prototyping](./software-prototyping/)
   - [Data-Driven Development](./data-driven-development/)
   - [Automated Testing](./automated-testing/)